 Cut out two pieces from the bag that are a touch larger than your press; squares are fine, they don’t need to be pretty circles.
 You need these plastic sheets to prevent the masa dough from sticking to your press.

-Pull off a piece of masa dough about the size of a walnut; this will make a typical Mexican corn tortilla.
-35 to 40 grams is about right.
-Roll it into a ball in the palms of your hands.
+Grab one of your masa balls.
+Roll it into a perfect ball in the palms of your hands.
 Set it on the plastic that is lining your tortilla press.
 Set the other piece of plastic on top of the ball and press down a little with your palm.

 Lever the tortilla press down hard, but not all the way.
 Lift it up, and flip the tortilla over from left to right, or right to left.
 Why?
 Presses don’t press evenly, and this flip gives you an even tortilla.